Palmillas

-Palmillas is a historical town and municipal seat of Palmillas Municipality in Southwest Tamaulipas, Mexico.
-It has about five small towns including its township of the same name.
-There is only one church, which is very old.
+Palmillas is a historical town, township, and the municipal seat of the Palmillas Municipality in southwestern Tamaulipas, Mexico.
+The municipality has about five small towns including its township of the same name.
 According to the INEGI census in 2005, the Palmillas municipality has a total of 1,603 inhabitants.

 Palmillas is the municipal seat for the surrounding ejidos in the area.
-The Catholic Church, located beside the main plaza and is Called "The Church Of Our Lady Of The Snows", is reported to be the oldest operational Catholic church in Tamaulipas.
+The Catholic church, located beside the main plaza and is called the "Church of Our Lady of the Snows", is reported to be the oldest operational church in Tamaulipas.

-History
+History and government

 The establishment of the Mission Palmillas was ordered by the King Felipe IV.
 Palmillas was founded by Colonel Martín de Zavala in 1627.
-The Mission was also known as Real de Palmillas.
-In 1747 Real de Palmillas was rechartered as villa.
+The Mission was also known as "Real de Palmillas".
+In 1747, Real de Palmillas was rechartered as a villa.
+The mayor is Jesús Pérez Castillo.

 Geography

-Villa de Palmillas is located at the coordinates 23°18' N and 99°32' W at an altitude of 1,293 m above sea level.
+Villa de Palmillas has an altitude of 1,293 m above sea level.
 The municipality has a land area of 484.71 km2mi).
 Mountains and hills cover 92% of its landscape.